canonical/netbox/docs/configuration/optional-settings.md

 !!! note
     The `USE_SSL` and `USE_TLS` parameters are mutually exclusive.

 Email is sent from NetBox only for critical events or if configured for [logging](#logging).
-If you would like to test the email server configuration, Django provides a convenient [send_mail()](https://docs.djangoproject.com/en/stable/topics/email/#send-mail) fuction accessible within the NetBox shell:
+If you would like to test the email server configuration, Django provides a convenient [send_mail()](https://docs.djangoproject.com/en/stable/topics/email/#send-mail) function accessible within the NetBox shell:

 ```no-highlight
 # python ./manage.py nbshell